Desserts

 • nutmeg A grating of nutmeg

-• vanilla extract A few drops of vanilla essence
+• vanilla A few drops of vanilla essence

 • yeast A small teaspoon of baking powder